Kansas Layoffs — January 2016

 |---|---|---|---|---|

-Leading the list was Sprint at its Overland Park facility, reporting 829 affected workers.
+The biggest impact was at Sprint at its Overland Park facility, reporting 829 affected workers.
 QuadGraphics followed with 95 workers.

 This marks the third consecutive month of rising layoff activity.

-The filings reflect mounting pressure on the Kansas labor market, with activity running above both recent and year-ago benchmarks.
-The Retail sector warrants close attention heading into the next period.
+This data points to mounting pressure on the Kansas labor market, with activity running above both recent and year-ago benchmarks.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.